STEM OPT Extension

 Step 2) Receive Special I-20

-2. Completed I-983 Form - This form must be filled out by you and your employer.
-Please use the I-983 Guide to assist you with each section.
-Remember that your employer must be e-verified and employment must be related to your degree and 21 or more hours a week.
+- Remember that your employer must be e-verified and employment must be related to your degree and 21 or more hours a week.

-Once your international advisor reviews your valid documents, they will issue the special I-20 which you will use to submit in your online STEM OPT application.
+Once your international advisor reviews your valid documents, you will receive an email that your special I-20 is ready in your ISSS Student Portal.
+You will then use it to submit in your online STEM OPT application.

 *Note: USCIS must receive your STEM OPT application within 60 days of the special I-20 issue date!
 This means that after you receive the special I-20 from your international advisor, you must file your application as soon as possible or it may result in the denial of your STEM OPT application!